usnistgov/ns3-oran/README.md

 "saved_trained_model_pytorch.pt" has been copied from the example directory to the working directory.

-This example showcases how PyTorch or ONNX can be used to initiate handovers.
-Based on location and packet loss data.
+This example showcases how existing ONNX and PyTorch ML Models can be used to initiate handovers based on location and packet loss data.
 It consists of four UEs and two eNBs, where UE 1 and UE 4 are configured to move only within coverage of either eNB 1 or eNB 2, respectively, while UE 2 and UE 3 move around in area where the coverage area of eNB 1 and eNB 2 overlap.
-As the simulation progresses and UE 2 and UE 3 move, the distances of all four UE as well as the recorded packet loss for each UE is fed to an ML model that returns a desired configuration that indicates which eNB UE 1 and  UE 2 are attached to.
+As the simulation progresses and UE 2 and UE 3 move, the distances of all four UE as well as the recorded packet loss for each UE is fed to an ML model that returns a desired configuration that indicates which eNB UE 1 and UE 2 should be attached to to minimize packet loss.
 The models that we provide are for demonstrate purposes only and have not been thoroughly developed.

 ```shell
 ./ns3 run "oran-lte-2-lte-ml-handover-example"